jsdf/react-layout/README.md

 Define layout of nested views with fixed and flexible dimensions in a declarative manner.

 Why?
-Because if you still have to support IE9 and below flexbox is off the table, but dynamic flexibly sized elements are necessary for many complex layouts.
+If you still have to support IE9 and below, flexbox is off the table.
+However, flexibly sized elements are necessary for many complex layouts.

 ### Example
 ```js